awsdocs/aws-step-functions-developer-guide/doc_source/connect-parameters.md

 To specify that a parameter use a path to reference a JSON node in the input, end the parameter name with `.$`\.
 For example, if you have text in your state input in a node named `message`, you could pass that to a parameter by referencing the input JSON with a path\.

-Using the following state input:
+Using the following state input\.

 ```
 {